-The Downtown Market is one downtown Grand Rapids venue that checks a whole lot of boxes – fresh and innovative local dining, along with food and beverage-centric shopping, creative culinary and horticultural classes, fun family activities and truly distinctive event space.
+The Grand Rapids Downtown Market is one venue that checks a whole lot of boxes – fresh and innovative local dining, along with food and beverage-centric shopping, creative culinary programs and events, fun family activities, and truly distinctive spaces for corporate and private gatherings.

 Growing in the heart of the Heartside Neighborhood since 2013, the Downtown Market now features over 20 local purveyors of food, beverages and specialty products.
 This hyper-local focus makes the market a draw for visitors and residents, alike, who love to eat local food and support small businesses.

 Mimi Fritz, president and CEO of the Downtown Market, says, “The Market is not only a great place to try new foods or sample your way through several cuisines in one visit, but also hosts free public events and is a gathering spot for the community.
 Whether visitors need a place they can meet for coffee, host a business meeting or event, or enjoy a delicious meal, we offer some amazing local options.”

 The Downtown Market is open 7 days a week and has over 20+ vendors.